efflux/doc-otobo-dev/content/how-it-works/log-mechanism.rst

 System Log
 ----------

-OTRS comes with a system log back end that can be used for application logging and debugging.
+OTOBO comes with a system log back end that can be used for application logging and debugging.

 The ``Log`` object can be accessed and used via the object manager like this: